oroinc/documentation/user_guide/filters.rst

    For example, if you want the list to contain only Web Customers who have an abandoned cart (in OroCRM this is a Cart with "Status" = "Open").

-  To do so, scroll the drop-down and choose this entity under the "Related Entities" header.
+  To do so, scroll down the drop-down and choose this entity under the "Related Entities" header.

   |field_condition_rel_ent|

-  Name of the entity (In our example it is  "Carts") will appear at the top of the drop-down.
+  The name of the entity (In our example it is  "Carts") will appear at the top of the drop-down.

   |field_condition_rel_ent_carts|